Gun cameras? Police say they 'provide better video' than bodycams

 But the technology -- now being used in police departments in Minnesota, Texas, Florida and Iowa -- has come scrutiny by civil libertarians who worry that because they are less expensive, they could eventually replace body cameras, which capture a fuller picture.
 The gun cameras cost about $500, at least 5 to 10 percent cheaper than traditional body cams.

-Unlike a bodycam, which is on all the time, gun cameras begin rolling as soon as officers pull their service weapons from their holsters.
+Unlike a bodycam, which officers need to turn on manually, gun cameras begin rolling as soon as officers pull their service weapons from their holsters.
 So it does not capture the footage leading up to the shooting -- but does provide an unobstructed view.
 Most police departments using the technology are pairing it with the bodycams.

 “The ultimate goal for us is to have an unbiased video of a critical incident,” Marks said.